rosbashlab/Comparison-of-TRIBE-and-STAMP/README.md

     A. trim_and_align_PE_dm6_2023.sh (Drosophila)
     B. trim_and_align_PE_hg38_2023.sh (Human)

-2) One of the outputs from the trim_and_align scripts
+2) The sam file that results from the trim and align scripts is used as input to load the mapped data into a mysql database using the script load_table.sh.
+This script is described in detail in rosbashlab/Hyper-TRIBE/CODE.

+3)